Game of Logging Certified Training: Chainsaw Training for the Novice and Amateur

 Detailed instructions and directions to the class site will be sent as part of a confirmation e-mail message when payment and registration are received.

 Registration required.
-Space is limited.
-Registration form and payment must be received by 3/21/2020.
+Space is very limited.
+Registration form and payment must be received by 12/17/2021.

-Contact Beth Bernard at firstname.lastname@example.org for registration form and information.
+TO REGISTER: Contact Meg Rondeau at email@example.com for registration form and information.

 CFPA Trail Managers are required to take a separate training for chainsaw certification.
-The next training for CFPA Trail Managers will be in May 2020.
 Contact Clare Cain with questions.

 This event is jointly sponsored by the Connecticut Forest & Park Association (CFPA), Connecticut Department of Energy & Environmental Protection (CT DEEP) Division of Parks, and Friends of Goodwin Forest.